chocolateslice/html5videokeyframes/README.md

 # HTML5 Video Keyframes

-JavaScript library for keyframes in HTML5 video with XML
+JavaScript library for XML driven keyframes in HTML5 video.

+While it does work on mobile the limitation is that the video has to be manually started before anything can happen.
+Tough but fair.

 ## Usage